Shared Heritage, Distinct Writing: Rethinking Resource Selection for East Asian Historical Documents: Replication Details

 \subsection{Experimental Setup}

+Table~\ref{tab:train_data_composition} quantifies our experimental data across tasks using both sample counts and token quantities.
 Table~\ref{tab:task_data_size} presents our dataset partitioning across training, validation, and test sets for each task.
 For machine translation (MT), we evaluate performance using 1,000 test samples per document and language pair, computing aggregate BLEU scores via SacreBLEU across all translation outputs.
 For named entity recognition (NER) and punctuation restoration (PR), we use 5,000 test samples per document, with the exception of GLNER, which uses 2,000 test samples due to dataset constraints.